vegaprotocol/specs/protocol/0042-LIQF-setting_fees_and_rewarding_lps.md

 * At the start of each block generate a pseudorandom integer `k` between `1..N` (inclusive of `1` and `N`) where `N` is the number of transactions in the block (note: transactions not orders, a batch is one transaction for this purpose).
 Use a suitable deterministic seed to minimise the probability of an LP gaming `k` or being able to target transactions around (directly before or after) the point `k`.
-For example, the seed might combinee the hash of all transactions in the block itself with the number of transactions `N`.
+For example, the seed might combine the hash of all transactions in the block itself with the number of transactions `N`.
-Using only information from the prior block as the seed may allow exploits based on pre-generation of `k`.
+Using only information from the prior block as the seed may allow exploits based on pre-generation of `k` and must be avoided.

 * In each block, immediately after processing transaction `k`:

-    * Note that this happens _before_ any glassberg order refreshes with `refresh policy == BLOCK_END`, even if `k == N`, and after glassbergs refreshed with `refresh policy == IMMEDIATELY` that need refreshing as a result of transaction `k`.
+    * Note that this happens _after_ glassbergs, that need refreshing as a result of transaction `k` are refreshed.
-    This means that while a glassberg has sufficient `remaining` quantity, it will **never** be considered to be contributing less than its `initial peak size` of liquidity if it's policy is `IMMEDIATELY`.
+    This means that while a glassberg has sufficient `remaining` quantity, it will **never** be considered to be contributing less than its `minimum peak size`.
-    A `BLOCK_END` glassberg will **never** be refreshed within before the SLA achievement is evaluated for that block, and can therefore only be guaranteed to be contributing at least `minimum peak size` of liquidity, even when it has plenty of remaining volume.

     * If LP has started meeting their [committed volume of notional](./0044-LIME-lp_mechanics.md) (section "Calculating liquidity from commitment") after previously not doing so (i.e. `nothing` is stored as the time the LP began meeting their commitment):